-Overall authority for market risk is vested in the Asset and Liability Committee (ALCO).
+Overall authority for market risk is vested in the Board of Directors, Strategic Planning and Risk Management Committee, Management Board and Risk Management and Asset and Liability Management Committee (the "ACB of the Bank").

 The Bank manages its market risk by setting open position limits in relation to financial instruments, currency positions and stop-loss limits.
-These are monitored on a regular basis and reviewed by the ALCO, Management Board and the Board of Directors and the Protocol/Decision is issued.
+These are monitored on a regular basis and reviewed by the ACB of the Bank and the Protocol/Decision is issued.